 Cal State East Bay offers year-round learning on a semester system.
 Check the application deadline for the semester to which you are applying.
-Apply online during the priority application filing period (apply for fall semester from Oct.
-1 to Nov.
-30).
+Apply online during the priority application filing period.
 Be sure to read our freshman, transfer, and graduate requirements.

 Have questions about housing, dining, classes, campus life and events?
 We've got answers!
 We have lots to offer at Cal State East Bay and are here to help.

 Admission decisions are typically made 8 to 12 weeks after all application materials are received.
 Please allow two weeks for us to receive and record transcripts and test scores.
 If you've already applied to the university, be sure to check your admission status in MyCSUEB.

 If you were denied admission, you may appeal the decision; learn more about Admission Appeals Procedures.

 To accept your offer of admission we ask admitted students to submit the nonrefundable pre-enrollment fee of $110.

 For more information on how to complete your application and tips for navigating Cal State Apply, click here.